-As an implementation of the PLC at MSA-6, all staff read educational literature and make informed recommendations for school and system-wide improvement.
-The staff produce an annual reading list recommended by the PLCs.
-The following literature is on MSA-6's staff reading list: Alan Blankstein, Failure Is Not an Option: 6 Principles That Advance Student Achievement in Highly Effective Schools; Dr. Robert Marzano's Classroom Management That Works: Research-Based Strategies for Every Teacher; Carol Ann Tomlinson's How To Differentiate Instruction In Mixed-Ability Classrooms, and Doug Lemov's Teach Like A Champion.
+As an implementation of the PLC at MSA-7, all staff will read educational literature and make informed recommendations for school and system-wide improvement.
+The staff will produce an annual reading list recommended by the PLCs.
+The following literature will be on MSA-7's staff reading list: Alan Blankstein, Failure Is Not an Option: 6 Principles That Advance Student Achievement in Highly Effective Schools; Dr. Robert Marzano's Classroom Management That Works: Research-Based Strategies for Every Teacher; Carol Ann Tomlinson's How To Differentiate Instruction In Mixed-Ability Classrooms, and Doug Lemov's Teach Like A Champion.